malcsi/Blue-Netlify/posts/JavaScript-exercises.md

 <u>Part 2</u>

-Now I'm going to apply a 20% discount on the food items.
+Now a 20% discount will be applied on the food items.

 <code style="color: blue">
 function totalWithFoodDiscount(Array) {